edmomot/edmomot.github.io/_posts/2024-02-18-plant-stand-with-grow-lights.md

 ![Plants and lights on angle]({{site.baseurl}}/images/plant-stand/20231230_121100.jpg)

-You can tell some of the succulents started to stretch for light while I worked on thisl.
+You can tell some of the succulents started to stretch for light while I worked on this.

 ![Plants close up]({{site.baseurl}}/images/plant-stand/20231230_121116.jpg)